Saku Puhakainen

-Saku Puhakainen (born 14 January 1975) is a Finnish footballer who plays as a striker.
+Saku Puhakainen (born 14 January 1975) is a Finnish former footballer who played as a striker.

+Club career

 Since 2000 Puhakainen played for MyPa in the Finnish premier division, Veikkausliiga.
 His earlier clubs include FC Kuusysi and Turun Palloseura.
 He achieved the Veikkausliiga top scorer title in 2003.
 With MyPa he has won the Finnish Cup in 2004 and the Finnish championship in 2005.
 After being released from MYPA, he returned to Kultsu FC playing in third division.
+During his career, he made 382 appearances and scored 114 goals in Finnish top-tier Veikkausliiga.

+International career

 Puhakainen played three times for Finland and scored twice under coach Richard Møller Nielsen in 1997.